martinvonz/jj/docs/templates.md

 New keywords and functions can be defined as aliases, by using any combination of the predefined keywords/functions and other aliases.

+Alias functions can be overloaded by the number of parameters.
+However, builtin function will be shadowed by name, and can't co-exist with aliases.

 For example:

 ```toml